 These are the four steps you need to take your audience through if you want them to buy your product or visit your website, or indeed to take on board the messages in your report.

-Use the AIDA approach when you write a piece of text that has the ultimate objective of getting others to take action.
+Use the AIDA model when you write a piece of text that has the ultimate objective of getting others to take action.
 The elements of the acronym are as follows:

 In our media-filled world, you need to be quick and direct to grab people's attention.
 Use powerful words, or a picture that will catch the reader's eye and make them stop and read what you have to say next.

 With most office workers suffering from email overload, action-seeking emails need subject lines that will encourage recipients to open them and read the contents.
 For example, to encourage people to attend a company training session on giving feedback, the email headline, "How effective is YOUR feedback?" is more likely to grab attention than the purely factual one of, "This week's seminar on feedback".

 Gaining the reader's interest is a deeper process than grabbing their attention.
 They will give you a little more time to do it, but you must stay focused on their needs.
 This means helping them to pick out the messages that are relevant to them quickly.
 So use bullets and subheadings, and break up the text to make your points stand out.

 For more information on understanding your target audience's interests and expectations, and the context of your message, read our article on the Rhetorical Triangle.

 So, rather than simply saying "Our lunchtime seminar will teach you feedback skills", explain to the audience what's in it for them: "Get what you need from other people, and save time and frustration, by learning how to give them good feedback."

 A good way of building the reader's desire for your offering is to link features and benefits.
 Hopefully, the significant features of your offering have been designed to give a specific benefit to members of your target market.